 (The documentary does not say it, but we may presume that Drucker concluded that Catholicism was too weak in America to make a significant difference, and too controlled from the top down to want to implement his ideas.)

 Rick Warren’s vast work and influence are not easy to summarize, and the documentary correctly spends more time on him than any other individual.
 Warren, more than anyone else, has instigated and led a massively successful worldwide campaign to redefine (mostly Protestant) Christianity.
 In its place, Warren’s religious product offers, inwardly, self-esteem and self-improvement via Christian-sounding slogans and outwardly, a campaign of secular go-gooderism (fighting aids, poverty, “ignorance,” etc.) covered with a Christian veneer.

-To implement his system, Warren has created and massively promoted what is in effect a “franchise” system for running outwardly successful Protestant churches. [“Outward” success meaning large numbers rather fidelity to the teachings of Christ and the Apostles.]
+To implement his system, Warren has created and massively promoted what is in effect a “franchise” system for running outwardly successful Protestant churches. [“Outward” success meaning large numbers of parishioners rather fidelity to the teachings of Christ and the Apostles.]
 The word “franchise” is appropriate because in a franchise, the owner of the business does not need to know very much either about general business practices or the product his business offers.
 The “Home Office” provides all of the information that the owner needs, and the owner / senior pastor only needs to be diligent in the application of a system that somebody else set up.